Inductive limits of projective C*-algebras: Questions

-If a \Cs{} $A$ is an inductive limit of semiprojective \Cs{s}, then property $(\ast)$ for $A$ implies that $A$ has trivial shape.
-It is however an open question whether every \Cs{} has such an inductive limit decomposition. \end{quest}
+If $A$ is an inductive limit of semiprojective \ca{s}, then property $(\ast)$ for $A$ implies that $A$ has trivial shape.
+As mentioned in \autoref{quest:S01:SSS}, see \cite[4.4]{Bla85ShapeThy}, it is however an open question whether every \ca{} is an inductive limit of semiprojective \ca{s}.